open-telemetry/opentelemetry-specification/specification/api-tracing.md

 will be processed and visualized by various backends.
 So it is important to record this "hint" whenever possible to the best of the caller's knowledge.

-There are multiple defined SpanKinds:
+These are the possible SpanKinds:

 * `INTERNAL` Default value.
 Indicates that the Span represents an internal operation within an application, as opposed to operations happening at the boundaries.